ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_radar/readme_radarimage-datamart_en.md

 An history of 48 hours of data is kept in each directory.

+__Notes__:

-__Note__: Details about these products can be found on the Environment and Climate Change Canada web page at:
+* Details about these products can be found on the Environment and Climate Change Canada web page at:

 http://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=2B931828-1

+* A [list of radar sites](http://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/obs_radar/liste_radars_2019.pdf) is available.
+This list will be updated regularly.

 ## Filename nomenclature